 The lonely sprint

-Last Tuesday I shipped 9 refactor sprints.
-In old-shop arithmetic — 1 PM, 1 designer, 2 engineers, 1 QA — that is 5 people × 5 weeks ≈ 25 person-weeks of work.
-I did it in 1 day.
-This is not a flex.
-It is the prompt for an honest accounting: where does the AI start, where does the human end, and what disappears in between.
-I have 28 days of usage data sitting on disk — 3,514 messages across 175 sessions, 7,939 Bash calls, 1,072 sub-agent invocations — to grade myself against, and I want to lay it out without the marketing varnish.
+Last Tuesday I shipped 9 refactor sprints in one day.
+In a normal team — 1 PM, 1 designer, 2 engineers, 1 QA — that's about 25 person-weeks of work.
+I did it solo.
+This isn't a flex.
+It's the start of an honest count: where does the AI begin, where does the human end, and what falls away in between?

 What "context engineering" actually means

-A second-order definition: prompt engineering optimizes one turn.
-Context engineering optimizes the project's memory across all turns.
-It is closer to onboarding a new hire than to crafting a clever sentence.
-You do not write better prompts forever.
-You build a project that requires fewer of them.
+A second way to put it: prompt engineering tunes one turn.
+Context engineering tunes the project's memory across all turns.
+It's closer to onboarding a new hire than writing a clever sentence.
+You don't write better prompts forever.
+You build a project that needs fewer of them.

 The 4-layer context stack

-The stack I use is layered and additive.
-Each layer answers a different question: what is true, what is forbidden, how do we work, what did we ship.
+My stack has four layers.
+Each one answers a different question: what's true, what's banned, how do we work, what did we ship.

 Layer 1 CLAUDE.md Auto-injected every prompt = "context that never forgets"